 Too humble to sell her creations, Deborah continues to make jewelry for her own collection, family and friends.
 Her designs are one-of-a-kind, taking hours to create a single piece.
-Of all her favorite materials, Swarovski crystals and precious metals are at the top. ''Swarovski may be more expensive, but the sparkle is certainly worth it.''
+Of all her favorite materials, crystals and precious metals are at the top. ''Crystal may be more expensive, but the sparkle is certainly worth it.''

 Since Deborah was awarded the Grand Prize for

 Caribbean Honeymoon, she's worked on a few projects for friends and hopes to soon market her designs to boutiques.
 To sell or not to sell, Deborah will always design jewelry. ''I love it.
 I love it.
 I love it!
 I just love making jewelry.''

 For more information or images of Deborah's work, call (240) 210-4862.